githubUser3b90b51b5b65/Minecraft-Multiinstance-Modifier/README.md

 Precautions:

 1. You need to install Minecraft once using the Bedrock Launcher before you can use this program for modifications. (https://github.com/BedrockLauncher/BedrockLauncher/releases)
-2. The program may contain potential bugs.
-If you discover any bugs, please submit Issues.